bartolli/ollama-bearer-auth-caddy/README.md

-# Ollama Behind Caddy Proxy
+# Ollama Behind Caddy Proxy with API Key Validation

 Set up a Caddy server to securely authenticate and proxy requests to your local Ollama instance.
 It includes API key validation using a bash script, with keys stored in a config file.

 ## Features

-- **Secure API Access**: Uses Caddy to enforce API key authentication, allowing only requests with valid `Bearer` token/api-key.
+- **Secure API Access**: Uses Caddy and Socat to enforce API key authentication, allowing only requests with valid `Bearer` token/api-key.
 - **API Key Validation**: Validates API keys from a configuration file using a bash script.
 - **Flexible Interaction**: Supports all endpoints to interact with the Ollama API.
 - **Dockerized Setup**: Both Ollama and Caddy are containerized.